 So You Want To Buy a Standard Schnauzer Puppy...

 Are you Aware that a Standard Schnauzer is considered by the AKC to be a working breed?
 They are bred to work independently; to think on their own; to size up a situation and act on it...and often without the perceived notion that they need their master's command to do so.
+They want to be their own boss.
 That means they are not a dog that just lays at your feet and is content for you to pat it on it's head once a day.
 This is a dog that needs activity (and LOTS of it!), stimulation, and interaction.
 It needs a job to do.
 If it gets bored, it will get into mischief.
+It loves to be loved, but make no mistake...it does not need to be loved.

 Are you aware that a Standard Schnauzer is a home guardian?
 Just about every dog will bark when someone comes to the door, but the Standard Schnauzer was specifically bred to be a mid-size guard dog and will instinctually defend its home and family, if necessary.
-It will greet each familiar friends with a wag of the tail but a stranger will be greeted with a stare, a bark and possibly a growl.
+It will greet each familiar friend with a wag of the tail but a stranger will be greeted with a stare, a bark and possibly a growl.
 If the Standard Schnauzer perceives his family to be in danger, it is not uncommon for it to deliver a lightening fast snap or nip.
 It usually does not break the skin, but it does leave a bruise.
 They will place themselves between their family and the perceived danger.
 So, an SS often needs to be supervised around strangers.
+It's all in training how they will react, but left to instinct they will side on behalf of doing what they can to protect their family.

 Are you aware that almost every breed of dog has genetic disorders?
 The Standard Schnauzer has been a very protected breed with limited breeding.
+There are about 500 bred a year compared to 5000 giants and 10,000 minis bred a year.
 Because of that, its list of genetic problems is short.
 X-rays for hip dysplasia, a DNA test for a heart condition called Dilated Cardiomyopathy (DCM), and an exam for degenerative eye disease are 3 of the required tests that are routinely run on breeding Standard Schnauzers.
 Of course, any number of non-genetic diseases could pop up but these are rare and not breed specific.

 Are you aware that the Standard Schnauzer is good with CONSIDERATE children?
 Since a Standard Schnauzer puppy acts like a two-year-old child itself, a lot of thought should go into purchasing an SS puppy when you have small children in the house.
 Given the amount of focused training an SS puppy needs, they need a lot more time and attention than most other breeds.
 Additionally, puppies should not have to contend with having their ears pulled and being beaten over the head with stuffed animals and toys.
 It isn't fair to you and certainly not to the puppy.
 Getting a Standard Schnauzer puppy with children in the house usually requires everyone receiving proper training, kids included!
-Or else an SS puppy will react as it sees fit to protect itself.
+Or else an SS puppy will react as it sees fit to protect itself, which usually ends up meaning the puppy is to blame.

 Are you aware that the Standard Schnauzer does indeed shed, even though it is considered a "hypoallergenic" breed?
 The Standard Schnauzer has hair and, just like you and me, they lose individual hairs every day of their lives.
 No, they do not shed as much as Goldens or German Shepherds, but do not expect them to be shed-free.
 With routine brushing, shedding can be minimal, and since they do not have dander (the most common pet-allergen) they can often be tolerated by people with allergies.